ipdk-io/p4cp-userguide/docs/scripts/make-all.rst

   Supplies the default value of the ``--ovs`` option.

 ``SDE_INSTALL``
-  Directory in which the SDK for the E2100 IPU is installed.
+  Directory in which the P4SDE for the target is installed.
   Supplies the default value of the ``--sde`` option.

 ``SDKTARGETSYSROOT``